wangziqi2013/wangziqi2013.github.io/_posts/2018-08-27-what-really-makes-txn-fast.markdown

 locks are placed as early as when items are updated.
 Both modes leverage versioned locks as a way of detecting read-write and write-write conflicts.
 A versioned lock is a machine word that can be atomically read, written, and CAS'ed.
 It consists of two parts: a one bit field which is used as a spin lock, and the rest of the word as either a version number (commit mode) or an aligned pointer to the undo log (encounter mode).
+Every memory location in the transaction domain needs to be associated with one versioned lock.
+There are several schemes of mapping from memory locations to version locks, the most representative of them being "Per-Object" (PO), "Per-Word" (PW) and "Per-Stripe" (PS).
+PO takes advantage of the object header in high-level programming languages such as JAVA.